-- 5. The for an atom is equal to the sum of the numbers of protons and neutrons in an atom's nucleus. - 6. is the capacity to do work.
+5. The for an atom is equal to the sum of the numbers of protons and neutrons in an atom's nucleus.

-Review Questions
+6. is the capacity to do work.

-Key Ideas
+Review Questions Key Ideas

 7 1

 7 is the capacity to do work du

-The states that energy can neither be created nor destroyed, but t can be transferred from one system to another and changed from one form to
+8. The states that energy can not it can be transferred from one system to anoth

 another. ier and changed from one form to

-of anarow an abject necessary by
+9 is a retrievable, stored form of of energy an object possesses by

-9 is a retrievable, stored form of virtue of its position or state. of energy an object possesses by
+virtue of its position or state. of chergy an object possesses by

-10. The more stable a system is, the (higher or lower) its notential
+10. The more stable a system is, the (higher or lower) its potential

-energy. (finglier of lower) its potential
+energy. (mgher or lower) its potential

 11. When a system shifts from a less stable to a management ore stable state, energy is

-(absorbed or released). ore stable states, energy is
+(absorbed or released).
+010 000010 00000, 011018/ 10

 12. The of an atom is the condit ion in which its electrons are in the

 orbitals that give it the lowest possible potenti

 13. The of an atom is the condit ion in which one or more of its

 electrons are in orbitals that do not represent t

--

 Complete the following statements by writing one e of these words or phrases in each

-blank. or cross words or printed in case.
+blank. or crease words or principles in each

 35 neutrons

 83 protons nitrogen

 100 nucleus

 200 one-half

 10,000 one lower

 A photons

 alpha protons

 attractions pull

 binding energy per nucleon pushed

 $^{14}\text{C}/^{12}\text{C}$ ratio rapidly reproducing

 charge ratio

 different released

 double magic numbers releases

 electrostatic repulsion

 energy skin

 excite smaller than

 furnace strong

 glue too high

 identical too low

 internal organs unaffected

 ionizing Z

 larger than

 14. Because and reside in the nucleus of atoms.

 they are called nucleons.

 15. The symbols used for nucleons have the atomi ic number () as a

 subscript in front of the element symbol and t

 () as a superscript above the a